holochain/docs-pages/src/glossary.md

 #### Create, read, update, delete (CRUD)

-The four main operation an application needs to do with data.
+The four main operations an application needs to do with data.
 Even though all data structures in Holochain are [append-only](#append-only), data can still be updated or deleted by adding a new entry that marks the old data as obsolete.

 #### Decentralization